-The Wiggles Exhibition at the Powerhouse Museum in Sydney reopened a few days ago and we were very excited to see it.
+The permanent Wiggles Exhibition at the Powerhouse Museum in Sydney reopened a few days ago and we were very excited to see it.
 It was our first time at the Powerhouse Museum and we loved it!
 We did not know what to expect from the Wiggles Exhibition but it sure didn't disappoint and we spent a good time in there interacting and enjoying ourselves!

 Wiggles' favourite characters Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and Captain Feathersword remain part of the exhibition however profiles of latest members Lachy, Emma and Simon along with some of their precious items and new interactive activities were introduced much to our delight.
 We loved looking around at the Wiggles books and toys collection, walking onboard Captain Feathersword's boat, reading a book and playing in the under 5's little corner with Mr 1.